anoopmakhijaacc/aws_monitoring/README.md

   * AWS access key and secret key for your account

 ## Schedule build
-This Jenkins job is scheduled to build automatically weekly at 12:00 AM on every Sunday.
+This Jenkins job is scheduled to build weekly at 12:00 AM on every Sunday.
 This schedule can be modified in job configuration.

 ## E-Mail Notification
 E-mail would be send after successful completion of the Jenkins Job.
 Jenkins configuration for sending e-mail should be done as prerequisite for sending emails.